Epeli Nailatikau

-Brigadier-General Ratu Epeli Nailatikau, (/fj/; born 5 July 1941) (often referred to as Na Turaga Mai Naisogolaca) is a Fijian chief who was President of Fiji from 2009 to 2015.
-He has had a long career in the Military, diplomatic service, and government.
+Brigadier-General Ratu Epeli Nailatikau, (/fj/; 5 July 1941 – 26 March 2026), often referred to as Na Turaga Mai Naisogolaca, was a Fijian chief who was President of Fiji from 2009 to 2015.
+He had a long career in the Military, diplomatic service, and government.
 From 2001 to 2006 he served as Speaker of the House of Representatives – the lower and more powerful chamber of the Fijian Parliament.
 He was also the chairman of the Parliamentary Appropriations Committee and of the House Committee.
 On 8 January 2007, he was appointed the interim Minister for Foreign Affairs and External Trade; he was moved to the post of interim Minister for Provincial Development and Multi-Ethnic Affairs in September 2008.
 In October 2008, he became Indigenous Affairs Minister "and effectively Great Council of Chiefs chairman".
 On 17 April 2009, he was appointed Vice-President by the military government.

 On 30 July 2009, he became acting president after the retirement of President Josefa Iloilo.
 On 5 November 2009, he was sworn in as President of Fiji.
 George Konrote was elected to succeed him in October 2015.

 On 11 February 2019, he became the newly appointed Speaker of the Fijian Parliament, winning 30 votes against 21 to Opposition nominee and Suva lawyer, Tanya Waqanika.